 First, some background on Rebekah.
-As a 2020 Bustle profile described, “Rebekah Paltrow came into the world ensconced in wealth and bad energy.”
-She attended a prestigious private school in the Bronx before enrolling at Cornell, where she majored in Buddhism and business.
+As described in a 2020 Bustle profile, she grew up in Bedford, New York and attended a prestigious private school in the Bronx before enrolling at Cornell, where she majored in Buddhism and business.
 After that, she had a short stint on Wall Street, tried to make it as an actor — just like her famous cousin, Gwyneth Paltrow — took some classes at the Kabbalah Centre, and was about to start a career as a yoga instructor when she met Adam Neumann in 2008.
-As Neumann told it in his Baruch College commencement address, Rebekah sized Adam up from their first meeting, saying, “you, my friend, are full of shit.
+According to Adam’s 2017 commencement address at Baruch College, Rebekah sized him up in their first meeting, saying, “You, my friend, are full of sh*t.
 Every single word that comes out of your mouth is fake.”
-It was love at first flimflam.
+As any rom-com could predict, they fell in love.

-Rebekah was extremely involved the company’s educational arm, WeGrow, a $42,000 per year private school.
+Rebekah was extremely involved in the company’s educational arm, WeGrow, a $42,000 per year private school.
 “The curriculum included classes in mindfulness, yoga, meditation, and farming.
 Students ate vegetarian meals and were taught Spanish and Mandarin, and parents could enroll their children in their Hebrew language immersion program.
-Children could even be paired with a professional mentor,” Vanity Fair reports.
+Children could even be paired with a professional mentor,” Vanity Fair reported.

 But that was all before WeWork’s failed IPO in 2019, after which Adam was ousted from the company.
 Though the couple had to part with the brand they’d spent a decade building, they still had their money.
 Adam managed to secure a $1.7 billion payout and earned an additional $50 million in 2021 as part of a settlement.
 (Today, Adam still owns a 10% stake in WeWork, which is worth about half a billion dollars.)